 - Before clicking on a link in a message and agreeing to provide personal information, make sure that the message is genuine.
 Check the sender’s address, subject, and text for anything untoward.
 If something looks odd, don’t click on anything.
 Contact the technical support team of the service in whose name the message was sent.
 They will help clarify the situation.

-- Use a reliable security solution, such as Kaspersky Internet Security, with anti-spam and anti-phishing components.
+- Use a reliable security solution, such as Kaspersky Plus, with anti-spam and anti-phishing components.
 It will sift out dubious messages and give warning of suspicious links.